MicrosoftDocs/msteams-docs/msteams-platform/get-started/first-app-react.md

 ms.localizationpriority: none
 ---

-# Build and run your first Microsoft Teams app with React
+# Build your first Microsoft Teams app - Hello world with tabs

-This tutorial walks you through the steps to create, build, and deploy a Teams app using React.
+Start Microsoft Teams development by building a personal tab as the "Hello, world!".

+In this tutorial, you'll learn:

+- how to set up a new project with Teams Toolkit
+- the structure of a basic tab app and how it's built with JavaScript using React
+- how to run an app locally

 ## Before you begin

-Make sure the development environment is set up by installing the prerequisites.
+Before you begin, make sure your development environment is set up by installing the prerequisites.

 > [!div class="nextstepaction"]
 > [Install prerequisites](prerequisites.md)